Composition of the FTSE All Share Index

 - Lloyds Banking Group

-All together, the top ten companies on the list account for an entire weight on the Index of 32.13%.
-Other well known companies that appear on the Index include Zoopla Property, WH Smith, Travis Perkins, Tesco, Stagecoach, Royal Bank of Scotland, Persimmon, Ocado, Ladbrokes, Kingfisher, J D Sports and Direct Line.
-The index is conveniently divided into several commercial and industrial sectors to enable investors to easily use sector specific yardsticks, such as chemicals or mining.
-The top sectors that are found represented on the All-Share Index include:
+Altogether, the top 10 companies on the list account for an entire weight on the Index of 32.13%.
+Other well-known companies that appear on the Index include Zoopla Property, WH Smith, Travis Perkins, Tesco, Stagecoach, Royal Bank of Scotland, Persimmon, Ocado, Ladbrokes, Kingfisher, J D Sports and Direct Line.
+The index is conveniently divided into several commercial and industrial sectors to enable investors to easily use sector-specific yardsticks, such as chemicals or mining.
+The top sectors that are found represented on the All-Share Index are as follows:

 - Basic materials